3gData/3gData.github.io/index.md

 ## Welcome to 3gData's Portofolio.

+### Experience
+I have been a developer on Roblox for 3 years now.
+With lots of experience working back and front end Programming, i am comftorably adapted to LUA and the Roblox API.

+## Previous Work
 # Sound-Responsive Zombies.
 A fun little project in which i worked on for a while, These zombies listen out for sounds played and also have sight.
 Pretty cool right?
 Created with almost no assets and within a day.